Would You Live Differently If You Knew Your Fate?

 I often wonder whether she was as aware as I was, that the fact that she never ate anything couldn’t be good for her.
-Watching her be fed through tubes on the psychiatric ward – the most aggressive treatment at the time, her doctor told me years later.
+Watching her be fed through tubes on the psychiatric ward – the most aggressive treatment for anorexia at the time, her doctor told me years later.
 Why didn’t she just eat normal food, like everybody else?

-But then how could any child be expected to understand the complexities of mental illness.
+But then, how could any child be expected to understand the complexities of mental illness.

 Maybe she had no idea who she was anymore.